Click on one of the job titles to learn more and apply for each position!

 How to choose OSA or ASA?

-Orientation Student Advisors (OSAs) work as a team to welcome new students and families to Western.
-They are positive role models and representatives of New Student Services/Family Outreach.
-OSAs lead orientation sessions for new students, share information about campus resources and services and answer impromptu questions about Western and the Bellingham area.
+Orientation Student Advisors (OSAs) work as a team to welcome new students and families to Western and represent the New Student Services/Family Outreach office.
+OSAs lead orientation sessions for new students, share information about campus resources and services, and dialogue with students and family members about the personal, academic and social transition to the Western community and Bellingham area.

 Academic Student Advisors (ASAs) represent the Academic Advising Center.
-ASAs assist faculty advisors with academic advising and registration.
-ASAs present important advising information, work with students to develop class schedules and answer advising and registration questions.
+ASAs assist faculty advisors with academic advising and course registration via group presentation and one on one advising.
+ASAs present important advising information, work with students to develop class schedules, and answer advising and registration questions.